claceio/docs/content/docs/Configuration/networking.md

 * If no domain specific certificate is found, then the default certificate `default.crt` and `default.key` are looked up.
 If found, that is used.
 * If default certificate is not found, and Lets Encrypt based certificate creation is disabled (the default), then a self-signed certificate is auto created in the certificates folder.

 The intent is to allow custom certificates to be placed in the certificate folder, which will be used.
 If not found, a self-signed certificate is created and used.
-For if a file example.crt and example.key are found in te certificates folder, those are used for example.com domain.
+For example, if a file example.crt and example.key are found in te certificates folder, those are used for example.com domain.

 ## Enable Automatic Signed Certificate